xhd2015/xgo/README.md

 - `XGO_TRACE_OUTPUT=<dir>`: traces will be written to `<dir>`,
 - `XGO_TRACE_OUTPUT=off`: turn off trace.

+# Why `xgo`?
+The reason is simple: **NO** interface.

+Yes, no interface, just for mocking.
+If the only reason to abstract an interface is to mock, then it only makes me feel boring, not working.

+Extracting interface just for mocking is never an option to me.
+To the domain of the problem, it's merely a workaround.
+It enforces the code to be written in one style, that's why we don't like it.

+Monkey patching simply does the right thing for the problem.
+But existing library are bad at compatiblility.

+So I created `xgo`, so I hope `xgo` will also take over other solutions to the mocking problem.

 # Comparing `xgo` with `monkey`
 The project [bouk/monkey](https://github.com/bouk/monkey), was initially created by bouk, as described in his blog https://bou.ke/blog/monkey-patching-in-go.